Ashwin-Pillai-22/Iris-Identifier/README.md

 ## 🧠 Model

-The model is trained on the Iris dataset available via `sklearn.datasets.load_iris`.
+The model is trained on the Iris dataset available on `UCI Machine Learning Repository`.
 It uses 4 features:

 - Sepal Length
 - Sepal Width